Full-Stack-93/alx-system_engineering-devops-2/0x02-shell_redirections/README.md

 The file iacta will be in the working directory - tail -n 1 iacta >> iacta

 Task 10: Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders - find . -type f -name '*.js' -delete

+Task 11 - Write a script that counts the number of directories and sub-directories in the current directory.
+The current and parent directories should not be taken into account Hidden directories should be counted - find . -mindepth 1 -type d -print | wc -l